Kathy Staff

 Kathy Staff (born Minnie Higginbottom; 12 July 1928 – 13 December 2008) was an English actress known for her work on British television.
-She is best known for her portrayal of Nora Batty in Last of the Summer Wine, the longest running sitcom in the world.
+She was best known for her portrayal of Nora Batty in Last of the Summer Wine, the longest running sitcom in the world.

 Career

 Early career

 She began her acting career with touring repertory companies in 1946, changing her name to Katherine Brant.
-After she married John Staff in 1951, she adopted the surname as her stage name, hence Kathy Staff.
+After she married John Staff in 1951, she adopted the surname as her stage name, becoming Kathy Staff.
 She retired from the stage at this point to raise her family, but started working as an extra for Granada Television in Manchester in the 1960s.
 In her autobiography, Staff revealed herself to be a Conservative, and noted that she had once stood as an election candidate for the party.
 This appears to have been in 1971, when a Ms. M. Staff contested the Central ward in the Municipal Borough of Dukinfield.
 The seat was comfortably held by Labour, with the Liberals beating all three Conservative candidates, the last-placed of whom was Staff.